cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 For people who approach Elixir as their first functional language coming from object-oriented languages, the first adaptation step is to start reasoning in terms of data threaded through functions.

-People quickly embraced immutability due perceived benefits in clarity and predictability of the program: one of our engineers commented that at the beginning of his learning journey, he could sprinkle print statements all over the codebase to see values changing and visualize the application flow.
+People quickly embraced immutability due perceived benefits in clarity and predictability of the program: one of our engineers commented that at the beginning of his learning journey, they could sprinkle print statements all over the codebase to see values changing and visualize the application flow.

 In this phase, developers tended to write very explicit code, with plenty of intermediate bindings and little use of more advanced language features like the `|>` operator or the `with` macro.